LOVE THE TRAILS? Help out and

 Maps: Strava Trailforks

-Type: Downhill singletrack.
+Type: Downhill singletrack in 3 separate sections.
 Approx grade red with some optional black features.

 Trail Taster Video: Watch

-Optional Diversion Tip: When you reach the second forestry road in between the mid and lower hippy, take a quick detour left 100m up the track to a small gate leading up to the Turic Rock viewpoint for a classic MTB photo!
+Optional Diversion Tip: When you reach the second forestry road in between the mid and lower hippy, you can take a quick detour left 100m up the track to a small gate leading up to the Turic Rock viewpoint for a classic MTB photo!
+From here you can then either return to the lower Hippy or try the Yeti!

 Length: 1.01k